keboola/gmail-extractor/README.md

 ### State

 State file `state.yml` is saved after first run of application.
-It helps with query creation by adding additional date (`after`) part which prevent from downloading same e-mail all the time.
+It helps with query creation by adding additional date (`after`) part which prevent from downloading same messages.

 Sample: